 - 58.7 Any driver whose car has been pushed from the fast lane, in accordance with Article 58.5 above, may not overtake in order to re-establish the order before the sprint session or the race was suspended. - 58.8 The sprint session or the race will be resumed behind the safety car when the green lights are illuminated and the safety car leaves the pit lane.
-Drivers must follow the safety car no more than ten car lengths apart. - 58.9 Either of the penalties prescribed in Article 54.3c) or 54.3d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap (or laps). - 58.10 The safety car will enter the pits after one (1) lap unless: - a) The sprint session or the race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 30.5o). - b) All cars are not yet in a line behind the safety car. - c) A further incident occurs necessitating another intervention. - 58.11 If track conditions are considered suitable to resume the sprint session or the race from a standing start, the message "STANDING START" will be sent to all Competitors using the official messaging system at a time no later than one (1) minute signal detailed in Article 58.5.
+Drivers must follow the safety car no more than ten car lengths apart. - 58.9 Either of the penalties prescribed in Article 54.3c) or 54.3d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap (or laps). - 58.10 The safety car will enter the pits after one (1) lap unless: - a) The sprint session or the race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case the use of wet-weather tyres as specified under Article 30.5n) is compulsory see Article 30.50. - b) All cars are not yet in a line behind the safety car. - c) A further incident occurs necessitating another intervention. - 58.11 If track conditions are considered suitable to resume the sprint session or the race from a standing start, the message "STANDING START" will be sent to all Competitors using the official messaging system at a time no later than one (1) minute signal detailed in Article 58.5.